 Every year, the City's combined sewer system discharges nearly 200 million gallons of polluted stormwater runoff mixed with untreated sewage (CSO) into the dutch kills tributary of newtown creek.

 SWIM is working on a community action plan model for citizen- driven waterway improvement projects.

 We've teamed up with our member organizations NYC Soil and Water Conservation District, Newtown Creek Alliance, Green Shores NYC, and LaGuardia College to develop a community driven action plan for improving water quality in Dutch Kills.

 In early 2018, we met with elected officials, NYC DEP, DOT, Parks departments, NYDEC, LaGuardia College and other key stakeholders to advise them of our plan and build a feasible priority project list that can be implemented over time.

-Recently, we met with local stakeholders and community groups to inventory all the assets and existing conditions in the project area, review and discuss our priority project list, and initiate ideas a for the Getting to Zero CSO's in Dutch Kills Action Plan!
+In early 2019 we met with local stakeholders and community groups to inventory all the assets and existing conditions in the project area, review and discuss our priority project list, and initiate ideas for the Getting to Zero CSO's in Dutch Kills Action Plan.

 The Getting To Zero in Dutch Kills is a project of SWIM Coalition in collaboration with NYC Soil and Water Conservation District, GreenShores NYC, Newtown Creek Alliance and Riverkeeper.
 The project is funded by a grant from the Hudson River Foundation-Newtown Creek Fund.